-Table of Contents
+Table Of Contents

-P art I. Highlights/Summary Of The Scheme 4
+Part I. Highlights/Summary of The Scheme 4

+Part II.
+Information About The Scheme 11

 A. How Will The Scheme Allocate Its Assets?
 11

 B. Where Will The Scheme Invest?
-13
+16

 C. What Are The Investment Strategies?
-14
+16

 D. How Will The Scheme Benchmark Its Performance?
 19

 E. Who Manages The Scheme?
-19
+20

 F. How Is The Scheme Different From Existing Schemes of The Mutual Fund?
-21
+20

-G. How Has The Scheme Performed 21
+G. How Has The Scheme Performed 20

-H. Additional Scheme Related Disclosures 22
+H. Additional Scheme Related Disclosures 21

 Part III - Other Details 24

 A. Computation of NAV 24

 B. New Fund Offer (NFO) Expenses 25

-C. Annual Scheme Recurring Expenses 25
+C. Annual Scheme Recurring Expenses.
+25

 D. Load Structure 28

 Section II 29

 I. Introduction 29

-A. Definition/interpretation 29
+A. Definition/Interpretation 29

 B. Risk Factors 29

-C. Risk Mitigation Strategies 34
+C. Risk Mitigation Strategies 33

 II.
-Information about the scheme: 36

-A. Where will the scheme invest 36
+Information About The Scheme: 34

+A. Where Will The Scheme Invest - 34

-B. What are the investment restrictions?
+B. What Are The Investment Restrictions?
 40

 C. Fundamental Attributes 44

-D. Other Scheme Specific Disclosures: 45
+D. Other Scheme Specific Disclosures: 44

 III.
-Other Details 62
+Other Details 61

-A. Periodic Disclosures such as Half yearly disclosures, half yearly results, annual report 62
+A. Periodic Disclosures Such As Half Yearly Disclosures, Half Yearly Results, Annual Report 61

-B. Transparency/NAV Disclosure 63
+B. Transparency/NAV Disclosure 61

-C. Transaction charges and stamp duty 64
+C. Transaction Charges and Stamp Duty 62

-D. Associate Transactions.
-64
+D. Associate Transactions 63

-E. Taxation 64
+E. Taxation 63

-F. Rights Of Unitholders 65
+F. Rights of Unitholders - 64

-G. List of Official Points of Acceptance: 65
+G. List of Official Points of Acceptance: 64

-H. Penalties, Pending Litigation or Proceedings, Findings of Inspections or Investigations For Which Action May Have I

-Taken or Is In The Process of Being Taken By Any Regulatory Authority: ხ5
+H. Penalties, Pending Litigation or Proceedings, Findings of Inspections or Investigations For Which Action Taken or Is In The Process of Being Taken By Any Regulatory Authority: